antoniombgondim/Regression-Housing/README.md

 The taks is to build regressors to predict median_house_value using the other features If you need some motivation to do this task, see this Dataset on https://www.kaggle.com/c/zillow-prize-1 ($1,200,000)

+XGBoost, RandomForestRegressor are fitted and parameters are estimated, along with the accuracies.